To arrange an appointment with a Money Adviser, please email firstpoint or phone 01905 54 2551.

 The Directory of Social Change publishes "The Educational Grants Directory" which lists details of charities and trust funds - a copy of this directory can be accessed via the University Money Advisers and the Hive.

-Lists of a selection of Trust Funds can be found by clicking on the links to the left of this page.
+Lists of a selection of Trust Funds can be found in our Trust Fund Guide by clicking on the link to the left of this page.

 In addition, there are several websites which provide information on charitable trusts and alternative funding, some of which include a Grant search facility to help students identify appropriate funding based on individual circumstances and needs - see below: